cozy-elixir/cozy_publisher/README.md

 end
 ```

-You can also create adapters supporting [org](https://orgmode.org/) files, etc. Checkout `NimblePublisher.Adapter` for more details.
+You can also create adapters supporting [org](https://orgmode.org/) files, etc. Checkout `CozyPublisher.Adapter` for more details.

 <!-- MDOC !-->